 Yoko Ono performing Cut Piece at Africa Centre, September 29, 1966.
 Photo: John Prosser.

 In the late 1950's.
 Nitsch had begun to construct an aesthetic theory analagous to the collective, violent, and destructive inheritance that he believed shaped Western civilization.
 He drew upon three traditions: the savage crucifixion of Christ; the legend of the ferocious, erotic, and paroxysmal Dionysian rites and mysteries; and the mixture of wounding, suffering, and sexual taboo in the collective guise of the Oedipus legend which informs Freudian psychoanalysis.
-He combined these sources into a directly experienced action which, he theorized, might induce a cathartic or abreactive response in viewer-participants, cleansing them of destructive impulse.

 On the night of September 16th, with the help of Günter Brus, Otto Mähl, AI Hansen, and with participation from the audience, Nitsch presented his fifth abreaktionsspiel in a meeting room of the St. Brides Institute, which was attached to London' historic St. Brides Church.
 During the action, a lamb carcass was strung up, beaten, and mutilated.
 Animal viscera and offal were scattered about the area of action.
 Red paint, simulating blood, was poured over the dead flesh of the animal and its organs.
 A film showing images of male genitalia immersed in viscous fluid and manipulated by strings was projected on and off the flesh of the suspended lamb carcass, while percussive sounds of whistles, rattles, and other instruments punctuated the action.
 (It is noteworthy that, at DIAS, Nitsch first introduced sound into his work.
 The orchestration of his own music would subsequently become a component that would form a critical part of the structure of his work.)